FantasticHac/jira-sla/README.md

 The app's [manifest.yml](./manifest.yml) contains two modules:

 1. A [jira:issueGlance module](https://developer.atlassian.com/platform/forge/manifest-reference/modules/#jira-issue-glance)
 that specifies the metadata displayed to the user using a [Glance](https://developer.atlassian.com/cloud/jira/platform/modules/issue-glance/) in the Jira Issue View.
 The `jira:issueGlance` uses the following fields:

     * `title` displayed above glance button.
     * `label` displayed on glance button.
     * `status` lozenge displaying ">>".

 1. A [jira:adminPage module](https://developer.atlassian.com/platform/forge/manifest-reference/modules/#jira-admin-page)
-that specifies the metadata displayed to the user using an [Admin page](https://developer.atlassian.com/cloud/jira/platform/modules/admin-page/) in the Jira Apps panel.
-The `jira:adminPage` uses the following field:
-   * `title` displayed in navigation panel.
+that specifies the metadata displayed to the user using an [Admin page](https://developer.atlassian.com/cloud/jira/platform/modules/admin-page/) in the Jira apps panel.
+The `jira:adminPage` uses the `title` value when displayed in navigation panel.

 1. A corresponding [function module](https://developer.atlassian.com/platform/forge/manifest-reference/#function)
 that implements the issue glance and admin page logic.